Arcyvilk/arcybot-discord-template/index.md

 ![](https://raw.githubusercontent.com/Arcyvilk/arcybot-discord-template/gh-pages/imgs/compass2.png)

-If you do not see the fields at the bottom, you need to change the Authentication method from `None` to `Username/password`.
-Fill the fields accordingly to the screenshot above using your Administrator credentials that we created above, and click "Connect".
+If you see less fields than on the attached screenshot, you need to change the Authentication method from `None` to `Username / Password`.
+Fill the fields accordingly to the screenshot above using your Administrator credentials that we created earlier and click "Connect".
 You should be able to see your database now.
-It is empty for now, but it will get filled automatically when we start the bot for the first time.
+It is empty for now, but it will get filled automatically when we run the bot for the first time.

 ---